grnet/snf-vncauthproxy/docs/index.rst

 | ``curl https://dev.grnet.gr/files/apt-grnetdev.pub | apt-key add -``

+In case you're upgrading from an older snf-vncauthproxy version or it's the first time you're installing snf-vncauthproxy, you will prompted to configure a vncauthproxy user (see below for more information on user management).

 Overview
 ^^^^^^^^

 snf-vncauthproxy listens on a TCP socket for control (JSON) messages from clients.
 The format of the control messages is:

 .. code-block:: console